chrnthnkmutt/phi3-py-experiment/README.md

 ```
 ## Experimenting Phi-3 Vision on Jupyter Notebook

 Visit the file name `phi3-vis-ocr.ipynb` and `phi3-vis-gen.ipynb` for execution the file for testing multimodal performance of Phi-3 Vision.
+Recommended to run on Google Collaboratory